<< <%SKIN-STRTRANS-SYNTOC%> >>

 This is managed with a standard document-based metaphor, as in a word processing program.
 Each database is given a base filename, ending with ".S4A" (which stands for Software4nonprofits Accounts).
 The base filename is specified in the Maintenance ⇒ Organization Info window.

-You create a new database for a new organization with the File ⇒ New Database menu option.
-You can also use that option to restore a regular, email or Internet backup database from another organization or another computer.
+You can create a new empty database for a new organization with the File ⇒ New Database menu option.
+You can also use that menu option to restore a regular, email or Internet backup database from another organization or another computer.
 Choosing that menu option takes you to the Startup Options window.

 You switch to a different database that you have created with the File ⇒ Open Database menu option.